hoodiecrow/ConsTcl/README.md

 __String__ class

+Strings have the internal representation of a vector of character objects, with the data elements of the vector address of the first element, and the length of the vector.
+External representation is surrounded by double quotes, with double quotes and backslashes within the string escaped with a backslash.

+As a ConsTcl extension, a backslash+n pair in the external representation is stored as a newline character.
+It is restored to backslash+n on write.

 ```
 oo::class create ::constcl::String {
   superclass ::constcl::NIL
   variable data constant
   constructor {v} {
+    set v [string map {\\\\ \\ \\\" \" \\n \n} $v]
     set len [::string length $v]
     set vsa [::constcl::vsAlloc $len]
     set idx $vsa